 Walk Dubrovnik's City Walls

-One of Dubrovnik’s defining experiences, a walk along the city walls is a journey into the city’s layered history, offering panoramic views over the Old Town and the glistening Adriatic.
+One of Dubrovnik’s defining experiences, a walk along the city walls is a journey into the city’s history, offering panoramic views over the Old Town and the glistening Adriatic.

 The walls stretch nearly 2km, encompassing Dubrovnik’s historic core and dotted with towers, forts, and viewpoints that make it easy to imagine the city’s fortified past.